knpuniversity/oo/knpu/episode1/basic-class.md

 [[[ code('c435e86b7c') ]]]

-It kind of looks like we're calling a function called `Ship()`, except because that `new` keyword in front tells PHP that `Ship` is a class, and we're instantiating a new object from it.
+It kind of looks like we're calling a function called `Ship()`, except for the `new` keyword in front that tells PHP that `Ship` is a class, and we're instantiating a new object from it.

 Before we explain any of this - refresh again.
 Still no changes.
 We have